Beginner's Guide To A/B Testing

 There are so many unknowns for early-stage companies.
 There is constant pivoting, with a rising number of stakeholders.
-With so many differing opinions, ideas and hypotheses on how your company should run and your product should be modified, you couldn’t possibly hope to try all of them.
+With so many differing opinions, ideas, and hypotheses on how your company should run and how your product should be modified, you couldn’t hope to try them all.

 But what if you could?

-Building an experimentation culture is key for early-stage companies as they build the foundation of your culture and the way your team approaches problem-solving.
+Building an experimentation culture is key for early-stage companies as they build the foundation of your culture and how your team approaches problem-solving.

-A strong experimentation culture gives your team the courage it needs to embrace the unknown.
-When failure is no longer feared but embraced to become your greatest resource for learning, is when an experimentation culture is truly at work.
+A strong experimentation culture gives your team the courage to embrace the unknown.
+When failure is no longer feared but embraced to become your greatest resource for learning, it is when an experimentation culture is truly at work.

 There are many other benefits of such a culture.
 It can:

-• Ultimately help you determine the way to best delight your customers.
+- Ultimately, it helps you determine the best way to delight your customers.

-• Eliminate HIPPO (Highest paid person opinion) thinking, giving everyone a chance to contribute ideas that can be tested and validated/proven otherwise
+- Eliminate HIPPO (Highest paid person opinion) thinking, allowing everyone to contribute ideas that can be tested, validated, or proven otherwise.

-Experimentation can be put to work in many areas of your organization; your internal processes, your tech stack, or go-to-market strategy.
-But the real money maker is your product and that’s where the magic needs to happen.
+Experimentation can be put to work in many areas of your organization: your internal processes, your tech stack, or your go-to-market strategy.
+But the real money maker is your product, and that’s where the magic needs to happen.

 A great way to introduce the experimentation mindset is to implement A/B testing in your product development playbook.

 If you aren’t sure how to do that, no worries!
 We’ve got you.
 This is your guide to getting started with A/B testing!
-We will quickly explain the basics of A/B testing, then explore the who, what, where, when, why and how.
+We will quickly explain the basics of A/B testing and then explore the who, what, where, when, why, and how.

 A/B Testing Defined:

-A/B testing is running two different variations of your product simultaneously to identify which performs better.
-By testing two different user experiences with specified user groups, you can use user determine which performs the best against your goals.
+A/B testing runs two variations of your product simultaneously to identify which performs better.
+By testing two different user experiences with specified user groups, you can use users to determine which performs the best against your goals.

 A/B Testing Breakdown:

-• Develop a hypothesis that you want to test on the market with real customers.
+- Develop a hypothesis you want to test on the market with real customers.

-Here are the 5W’s of everything you need to know about A/B testing, complete with examples of ideas to try, and inspiration from experimentation leading brands.
+Here are the 5Ws of everything you need to know about A/B testing, with examples of ideas to try and inspiration from experimentation leading brands.

 What Should You A/B Test?

-Key Takeaway: This strategy is called price anchoring and it’s just one of the psychological strategies that you can test.
+Key Takeaway: This strategy is called price anchoring and is just one of the psychological strategies you can test.
 Create a hypothesis around what would incentivize users to upgrade.
-Depending on your product offering, this could come from (pricing, timing, extra lives or something else) – then get creative and test it out!
+Depending on your product offering, this could come from (pricing, timing, extra lives, or something else) – then get creative and test it out!
 You never know until you try.

 2. Personalization

-Let’s face it, with so many options, it’s not so much about proving to customers that you’re special, but instead making them feel special.
-Customers recognize and appreciate when companies go the extra mile to make the customer experience feel intimate, but not intrusive.
+Let’s face it: with so many options, it’s not about proving to customers that you’re special but making them feel special.
+Customers recognize and appreciate when companies go the extra mile to make the customer experience feel intimate but not intrusive.

-Food ordering app Ritual makes sure that every time you open the app, your favorite restaurants are featured first.
+Food ordering app Ritual ensures that your favorite restaurants are featured first every time you open the app.
 By reducing the friction in the process, the user can get to their favorites faster or get reminded of how quickly they can satisfy their cravings.

 3. Onboarding Flows

 First impressions matter!
-And in our digital world, the first impression all lies in the onboarding process.
+And in our digital world, the first impression lies in onboarding.
 This is where you develop trust with your user and prove your value.
 Customers can give up with just a click of a button nowadays, so it’s important to nail your first impression.

-Duolingo’s owl mascot accompanies you during the onboarding process which is not only an incredibly cute touch but puts a little more personality into the process.
-They have also chosen very upbeat and color graphics, which makes the task of signing up, which can be lengthy at times, less intimidating and easy to understand.
+Duolingo’s owl mascot accompanies you during the onboarding process, which is an incredibly cute touch and puts a little more personality into the process.
+They have also chosen very upbeat and color graphics, which makes the task of signing up, which can be lengthy at times, less intimidating, and easy to understand.

 4. Page Layout

-It’s not always about what you say, but how you say it.
-People judge books by their cover and apps by their icons.
-The combination of graphics, colors, and formats you’re using to tell your story could be turning off customers.
+It’s not always about what you say but how you say it.
+People judge books by their covers and apps by their icons.
+The combination of graphics, colors, and formats you use to tell your story could turn off customers.

-No matter how great your product is, if the UX/UI doesn’t resonate with users, then they won’t ever get to see the magic behind your product.
+No matter how great your product is, if the UX/UI doesn’t resonate with users, they won’t ever see the magic behind your product.

-Key Takeaway: Don’t think that you’re restricted by just one column, motion or menu layout.
-Play around with a horizontal scroll, multiple columns or thumbnails.
+Key Takeaway: You’re not restricted by just one column, motion, or menu layout.
+Play around with a horizontal scroll, multiple columns, or thumbnails.
 It’s your job to discover what makes the experiences as simple and pleasant as possible for your users.

 Bottom line: Whether you have a mobile app or an online store, if you’re not A/B testing, you’re flying blind.